-- a) Safely located vehicular and pedestrian access with adequate visibility exists or could be created; and - b) Development proposals would ensure sustainable transport links to the principal village facilities including the village centre, the primary and secondary schools and recreation open space are provided; and - c) Where adequate transport infrastructure is not available to serve the development, the development would provide, or contribute towards, appropriate measures which will address the identified inadequacy and assist walking, cycling, public transport and other highway improvements; and - d) Where development would add to traffic congestion in the village or inappropriate traffic on rural lanes, proposals should be brought forward to mitigate any traffic impact or contribute funding towards local transport schemes - e) Development proposals for new developments should include secure cycle storage and ideally storage for children's buggies and mobility scooters where appropriate - f) Development proposals would maintain or enhance the existing routes of the twittens (public rights of way).
+- a) Safely located vehicular and pedestrian access with adequate visibility exists or could be created; and - b) Development proposals would ensure sustainable transport links to the principal village facilities including the village centre, the primary and secondary schools and recreation open space are provided; and - c) Where adequate transport infrastructure is not available to serve the development, the development would provide, or contribute towards, appropriate measures which will address the identified inadequacy and assist walking, cycling, public transport and other highway improvements; and - d) Where development would add to traffic congestion in the village or inappropriate traffic on rural lanes, proposals should be brought forward to mitigate any traffic impact or contribute funding towards local transport schemes. - e) Development proposals for new developments should include secure cycle storage and ideally storage for children's buggies and mobility scooters where appropriate.